Sachin Bansal

 Sachin Bansal (born 5 August 1981) is an Indian entrepreneur.
 He is best known as the founder of Flipkart During his over 11 year career at Flipkart, Bansal was CEO and chairman.
 In 2018, Bansal exited Flipkart following the Walmart deal.

 In 2007, Sachin Bansal and Binny Bansal (not related) founded Flipkart whose valuation in 2018 was $20.8 billion.
-In 2018, Bansal held a 5.5 percent stake in Flipkart, which he sold to Walmart and his net worth then was a little over $1 billion.
-In May 2018, Bansal announced that after stepping down as the executive chairman of Flipkart, he would be focusing on pending personal projects, gaming and brushing up his coding skills.
+In 2018, Bansal held a 5.5 per cent stake in Flipkart, which he sold to Walmart and his net worth then was a little over $1 billion.
 Sachin Bansal is now the managing director of Navi Group, a financial services company.